Find Affordable College Courses

 College Place, WA

 You’ll be in good company if you decide to attend Walla Walla University.
 It ranked #3 on our 2023 Most Popular Social Work Master’s Degree Schools in Washington list.
-Located in the small suburb of College Place, Walla Walla U is a private not-for-profit college with a small student population.
+Located in the small suburb of College Place, Walla Walla U is a private not-for-profit school with a small student population.

 Women make up 83% of the social work majors at the school.